neilbenson/foundryvtt-whitehack-3e/README.md

 - [ ] For spell abilities have hp lost
 - [x] Add currency (CP, SP, GP) to weapons and gear
 - [x] Fix css table scroll for weapons and gear on character sheet
+- [ ] Calculate armour class for character based on selected armour
+- [ ] Add armour item type
+- [ ] Calculate ST and AV for monsters
+- [ ] Add corruption level and disorders to character sheet